Import to the UK and postpone import VAT

 You should stick with your current periodicity.
 That means that if you submit your returns quarterly you don’t need to change it to monthly if you use a postponed VAT import scheme.

-What amount should I show in VAT return?
+What amount should I show in the VAT return?

 If you have import value in dollars you need to use a conversion rate for the month of import.
 You need to calculate VAT on intrinsic value, which means that you need to include a contract price of goods plus transport, insurance, and packing costs.